-In March 2002, the Company consummated a transaction financing accounts receivables of a certain wholly-owned subsidiary, with RFC Capital Corporation, a division of Textron Inc. The Company pledged \$11.3 million as collateral as of March 31, 2002, and recorded a liability of \$9.7 million which is included in current portion of long-term obligations.
+In March 2002, the Company consummated a transaction financing accounts receivable of a certain wholly-owned subsidiary, with RFC Capital Corporation, a division of Textron Inc. The Company pledged \$11.3 million as collateral as of March 31, 2002, and recorded a liability of \$9.7 million which is included in current portion of long-term obligations as the financing is payable on demand.
 This financing will terminate in March 2004 and bears fees at a rate of Bloomberg BBSWIB rate plus 5.75% per annum (10.12% at March 31, 2002), plus an additional \$150,000 per annum.

-In July 2001, the Company consummated a transaction financing accounts receivables of its wholly-owned Canadian subsidiary, Primus Canada, with Textron Financial Canada Limited, an affiliate of RFC Capital Corporation.
-The Company pledged \$15.8 million and \$17.4 million of its accounts receivable as collateral as of March 31, 2002 and December 31, 2001, respectively, and recorded a liability of \$12.1 million and \$12.4 million, respectively, which is included in current portion of long-term obligations.
+In July 2001, the Company consummated a transaction financing accounts receivable of its wholly-owned Canadian subsidiary, Primus Canada, with Textron Financial Canada Limited, an affiliate of RFC Capital Corporation.
+The Company pledged \$15.8 million and \$17.4 million of its accounts receivable as collateral as of March 31, 2002 and December 31, 2001, respectively, and recorded a liability of \$12.1 million and \$12.4 million, respectively, which is included in current portion of long-term obligations as the financing is payable on demand.
 This financing will terminate in July 2003 and bears fees at a rate of Canada Prime Rate plus 3.25% (7.0% at March 31, 2002), plus an additional \$282,000 (450,000 Canadian dollars) per annum.